daryllxd/lifelong-learning/mountaineering/til-per-climb.md

 ## Maculot: July 4 2015

-- FUCK IT IS STILL HARD FOR YOU TO SLEEP BEFORE THE CLIMB
+- FUCK IT IS STILL HARD FOR YOU TO SLEEP BEFORE THE CLIMB.
-- Repair kit for torn packs and torn shorts, learn how to use it
+- Get a repair kit for torn packs and torn shorts, learn how to use it.
 - Packed lunch--double check itinerary to ensure that you don't buy overpriced lunches.
+Maculot has a lot of areas where you can cook lunch in.
 - Really, really, avoid overpopulated mountains during the weekends because your itinerary will be delayed.
-- Save itinerary and times on your phone or print it out, don't be lazy about this
+- Save itinerary and times on your phone or print it out, don't be lazy about this.
-- Literally any place in Lipa is good for Lomi.
+- Literally any place in Lipa is good for Lomi..
 - First trip to Batangas on Jam Liner is 4am, next is 5am.
 - Maculot can be climbed at any time, even at night.
 - Last trips out of Batangas are around 8pm, some 9pm.
 - Heavy traffic from Cuenca to Lipa at night.
 - Just do not drink soft drinks.
-- Put ice in the hydration pack it will last for the first x hours.
+- Put ice in the hydration pack as it will last for the first x hours.
 - Better to just pool everyone's money and accounting after.
 - Pen and paper may be needed to write stuff down.